department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 </li>
 <ul class="usa-accordion" aria-multiselectable="true">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="deployed">If I’m deployed, can someone else make changes to my SGLI coverage or beneficiaries for me?
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="deployed">Can someone else make changes to my SGLI coverage or beneficiaries for me?
 </button>
 <div id="deployed" class="usa-accordion-content">

-No. You are the only person who can make changes to your SGLI coverage or beneficiaries.
+No. You are the only person who can make changes to your SGLI coverage or beneficiaries, even if you're currently deployed.

 </div>
 </li>